opentofu/opentofu/docs/plugin-protocol/releasing-new-version.md

 ## Update the Registry's List of Allowed Versions

-The OpenTF Registry validates the protocol versions a provider advertises support for when ingesting providers.
+The OpenTofu Registry validates the protocol versions a provider advertises support for when ingesting providers.
 Providers will not be able to advertise support for the new protocol version until it is added to that list.

-## Update OpenTF's Version Constraints
+## Update OpenTofu's Version Constraints

-OpenTF only downloads providers that speak protocol versions it is compatible with from the Registry during `opentf init`.
-When adding support for a new protocol, you need to tell OpenTF it knows that protocol version.
+OpenTofu only downloads providers that speak protocol versions it is compatible with from the Registry during `opentf init`.
+When adding support for a new protocol, you need to tell OpenTofu it knows that protocol version.
 Modify the `SupportedPluginProtocols` variable in opentffoundation/opentf's `internal/getproviders/registry_client.go` file to include the new protocol.